ahawkins/hawkins.io/wip/untitled.md

 **Abstract**: This paper describes an application architecture that maximizes long term maintainability and feature deliverability for a certain class of applications.
-It covers effective use of boundaries, application roles, and application of design patterns to create an architecture that separates the core business logic from the delivery mechanisms.
-Problems with current approaches are covered.
+It covers effective boundary use, application roles, and design patterns to create an architecture that separates the core business logic from the delivery mechanisms and external concerns.
+Problems with current approaches highlighted as well.
 It finishes with a migration strategy for existing applications.

 --------------------------------------------------------------------